-The Minnesota Department of Agriculture is working with partners on two projects that will provide a better understanding of nitrogen fertilizer management and the associated water quality impacts on irrigated, sandy soils.
-One project is located in Westport, Minnesota at the Rosholt Farm and the other is located in Dakota County.
+The Minnesota Department of Agriculture is working with partners at the Rosholt Farm in Westport, Minnesota to provide a better understanding of nitrogen fertilizer management and the associated water quality impacts on irrigated, sandy soils.

-Nitrate-nitrogen is a water soluble made up of nitrogen and oxygen.
-It can occur naturally in groundwater at levels typically in the range of 0 to 3 parts per million (ppm).
+Nitrate-nitrogen is a water soluble compound made up of nitrogen and oxygen.
+It can occur naturally in groundwater at low levels.
 Human activities such as sewage disposal, livestock production, and crop fertilization can elevate the level of nitrate in groundwater.
-The drinking water standard for nitrate is 10 ppm; above this level nitrate can have negative effects on human health, specifically infants under the age of six months.
-Nitrate has been found above the 10 ppm drinking water standard in Minnesota groundwater (specifically drinking water), mainly in areas where well construction or surface geology (type of bedrock or soil) allows for rapid movement of nitrate from the surface down to groundwater resources.
+The health risk limit (HRL) for nitrate is 10 ppm; above this level nitrate can have negative effects on human health, specifically infants under the age of six months.
+Nitrate has been found above the HRL in Minnesota groundwater (specifically drinking water), mainly in areas where well construction or surface geology (type of bedrock or soil) allows for rapid movement of nitrate from the surface down to groundwater resources.

-The University of Minnesota Nitrogen Fertilizer Recommendations specific to irrigated coarse-textured soils will be revised based on nitrogen rate, yield and potential leaching losses associated with the nitrogen treatments, allowing for new BMP development that keeps pace with the yield potential of new farm technology.
+The University of Minnesota Nitrogen Fertilizer Guidelines specific to irrigated coarse-textured soils were revised based on nitrogen rate, yield and potential leaching losses associated with the nitrogen treatments, allowing for new best management practice development that keeps pace with the yield potential of new farm technology.

 The Herman Rosholt Farm is located in Pope County near Westport, Minnesota.
 The farm's coarse-textured soils and need for supplemental irrigation typifies the challenges that many producers face on the outwash sands of west-central and central Minnesota.
 The farm is approximately 30 acres in size.